rachel-fitzgerald/Tethered_Final_Project/README.md

 ## Pseudocode Logic

-Pseudocode examples for key features like Daily Check-In and Conflict Pause are located in [`pseudocode.txt`](pseudocode.txt).
+Pseudocode examples for key features like Daily Check-In and Conflict Pause are located in [View Full Pseudocode](./pseudocode.txt)

 ## File Structure